customgento/module-admin-payment-m2/README.md

-# CustomGento_AdminPayment for Magento 2
+# Admin Payment for Magento 2

-This extension adds an internal payment method in the admin area.
+Admin Payment for Magento 2 adds an internal payment method in the admin area.
+This method will not be shown for customers in the checkout, but is only meant to be used for orders, which are created by an admin in the backend.

 ## Features
 <li>Enable/disable payment method globally</li>